|

 wonder, so many, brainwashed into believing they were responsible for

-being made "the whores" and "beasts of burden."
+being made "the whores" and "beasts of burden?"

 Is it any wonder so many of my sisters, in the US especially, flocked

-to the Jesus creed.
+to the Jesus creed?

 The Nazarene forgave the prostitute.
 Is it any wonder, pious- asexual-church-going-mammy

-became our model of accepted Black femininity….Is it any wonder
+became our model of accepted Black femininity?

 Black men still say it’s easier to be with a "white woman"

-because she doesn’t have "issues" -sexual or social.
+because she doesn’t have "issues" -sexual or social?

 Her place is taken for granted where "the beast of burden"